regionmask/regionmask/docs/index.rst

-.. regionmask documentation master file, created by sphinx-quickstart on Wed Jul 20 14:36:54 2016.
+.. regionmask documentation file, created by sphinx-quickstart on Wed Jul 20 14:36:54 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.